Flameis/CS362-Team3/project-docs/User_Documentation.md

 Description of error: I got an error pop-up: "Error: Undefined reference (reading NULL)".
 I'm not a programmer, so I don't know what that means.
 Is the plant trying to hack my phone?? :(

 ### Known Bugs
 As bugs are found, we will update this list to include them.

-1. Deleting plants from the map does not remove the plant from the database.
+If you encounter a bug that is not listed here, please report it using the steps above.